 When a person is injured in a car accident and they wish to pursue legal action, it is important that they do not wait too long to do so, as there is a statute of limitations in place.
 This is a deadline by which they are required to file a personal injury claim, otherwise they may lost their opportunity to do so.
 In Pennsylvania, the statute of limitations for social host claims must be filed within two years of the injury.

-If you or a loved one has been in a personal injury accident in Pennsylvania, it’s important that you contact an experienced Philadelphia personal injury attorney to help you with your case.
+If you or a loved one has been by a drunk driver in Pennsylvania, it’s important that you contact an experienced Philadelphia personal injury attorney to help you with your case.
 Contact Spear Greenfield to get the right attorney in your corner.